 “Why?
 I didn’t do anything.”

 “Because you, she, and Ruben are going to be in the same wagon for the entire trip, and I want you to be at least civil.
 You don’t leave anyone alone, not now, not ever.”

 “Listen, Brat!
 I said, go help Maris!”
 His voice echoed against the buildings.
 The surrounding teenagers backed away at the fury in his tone.
 She watched as they hurried back to their games and groups, glancing over their shoulders at her and Garèo as they fled.

 Kanéko experienced a flashback at the sight of their backs; it reminded her of the mill only a few hours before.
 She focused her attention back on Garèo as she fought with the growing desire to lash out at him.

 Garèo’s attitude changed in an instant.
-It was the same dangerous look he gave her at the mill.
+He gave her the same dangerous look as at the mill.

 Unsure where to go, she headed down the main hall while looking around curiously.

 Like most rural schools, the Rock River School taught all students within an hour walk of the village.
 The pictures in the hallways ranged from the scrawled drawings of a young child to the slightly more refined landscape of an older child.
 One picture caught her attention when she recognized the Germudrir Mill.
 The scrawls looked like the work of a five-year old but she saw Maris’s name printed roughly on the bottom.
 Kanéko frowned because Maris seemed far older than she would have guessed from the picture.

 She peered into classrooms, at the rough wooden benches and chalkboards covered with perpetual dust.
 She stopped at one door and wondered what it would be like to be in a class every day, learning with others instead of spending her days alone with tutors, Jinmel, and her books.